Cold Pressed vs. Other Juicers

-'Centrifugal Force' Juicers are the most commonly found as they are generally the cheaper machines found on the market.
+'Centrifugal' Juicers are the most commonly found as they are generally the less expensive machines found on the market.
 They involve a fast spinning blade (creating heat and airflow) which cuts the produce before throwing it against a fast moving mesh filter, separating the juice from the pulp.
 However, what you pay for is what you get... a wet pulp and a semi filtered raw juice is leftover meaning that more juice and nutrients are still available but unfortunately wasted.
 In addition to this, heat and excess airflow created in the process oxidise the juice and break down a portion of live enzymes, vitamins and minerals.
 This results in a juice with a low nutrient profile with a very short shelf life and a fast rate of liquid separation.
 These juicers are great for entry level home use and immediate consumption - ideal for someone who is wanting to dip their toe into the juicing world.

 'Twin Gear' Juicers are the next step up in regards to performance and price range.
 They have 2 interlocking gears which are closely aligned and generally rotate at a lower RPM than Centrifugal Juicers, creating less heat and airflow.
 These gears pull in the produce and 'crush' it to release the juice through a filter.
 Because of the slower RPM and lower heat and airflow, the juice created is in better nutritional shape than one from a centrifugal juicer and it also lasts longer.
 You should be able to store these juices in the fridge overnight for consumption in the morning.
 However, the process takes longer than Centrifugal Juicers and you are still left with a wet pulp, therefore, not maximising the juice from all the produce.
 Additionally, these juicers require you to prep the produce into small pieces before putting through the machine and are notoriously hard to clean as they consist of many fiddly different parts.